 And the point is that India has meticulously invested in creating a systematic narrative and that narrative now allows it to undertake and justify such bizarre, outrightly risky actions which can enjoy the support of at least three P-5 countries (US, UK, and France – their reasons for this is a separate story).

-Pakistanis could see a “Strategy of Destabilisation”
+Pakistanis could see an Indian “Strategy of Destabilisation”

 But Pakistani government agencies, strategic community, and the Foreign Office had been seeing something totally different.
 Within few months after 9/11, by the beginning of 2003, many on this side of the divide had started observing a pattern of intelligent strategic mindset, logistic support, and financing behind the actions of various groups that started identifying themselves as Pakistani Taliban (TTP).